-Christine Toy Johnson is an award-winning writer, actor, director, filmmaker and advocate for inclusion.
-Her plays and libretti have been developed with the Roundabout Theatre Company, The O'Neill Theater Center, Prospect Theater Company, Village Theatre, Crossroads Theatre, Leviathan Lab, Diverse City Theatre Company, Barrow Group, Weston Playhouse, Gorilla Rep, CAP21 etc., and are included in the Library of Congress Asian Pacific American Performing Arts Collection.
-In 2016, she won a fellowship in the Meryl Streep/IRIS Screenwriting Lab.
-Member: Dramatists Guild (Council), ASCAP, AEA (Council), SAG-AFTRA, Asian American Composers and Lyricists Project (founder), BMI Musical Theatre Writing Workshop (alum).
+Christine Toy Johnson is a Tony honored, multiple award-winning writer, actor, director, filmmaker and advocate for inclusion.
+Her plays and libretti have been developed with the Roundabout Theatre Company, The O'Neill Theater Center, Prospect Theater Company, Village Theatre, Abingdon Theatre, Ars Nova, Crossroads Theatre, Greater Boston Stage Company, National Women's Theatre Festival, Barrow Group, Weston Playhouse, Leviathan Lab, Diverse City Theatre Company,Gorilla Rep, CAP21 etc., are included in the Library of Congress Asian Pacific American Performing Arts Collection, and published by Smith & Kraus, Rowman & Littlefield, and Applause Books.
+As a screenwriter, she won a 2016 fellowship in the Meryl Streep/IRIS Screenwriting Lab, and wrote the screenplays and lyrics to the movie musicals Riding Out the Storm (with Michael Mott) as well as Winning New York and Food Like Love (with Bobby Cronin) .
+Member: Dramatists Guild (Council since 2016, Treasurer since 2021), ASCAP, AEA (Former Council member, 28 years), SAG-AFTRA, Asian American Musical Theater Writers Project (founder), AAPAC (co-founding member), BMI Musical Theatre Writing Workshop (alum).
 Christine was the Executive Producer and Co-Director with her husband, filmmaker Bruce Johnson, of Transcending - The Wat Misaka, the award-winning documentary feature film about Japanese American basketball star Wat Misaka, the first person of color to be drafted into what is now the NBA by the 1947 New York Knicks.
-As a performer, she has been breaking the color barrier in non-traditionally cast roles for over 25 years, and has been featured extensively on Broadway, off-Broadway, in regional theatres across the country, in film, television, and concerts worldwide.
-She is a proud member of the Dramatists Guild Council, chair of the DEI committee and member of the Publications and Archives committees.
-She is the host of the Guild's podcast "The Dramatist Presents: Talkback" distributed by the Broadway Podcast Network.
+As a performer, she has been breaking the color barrier for over 30 years, and has been featured extensively on Broadway, off-Broadway, in regional theatres across the country, in film, television, and concerts worldwide.
+She is a proud Officer of the Dramatists Guild Council, chair of the DEIA committee and member of the Dramatist and Steering committees.
+Christine is the host of the Guild's podcast "The Dramatist Guild Presents: Talkback" distributed by the Broadway Podcast Network.